Google data centers: Google Cluster

+Due to the massive parallelism, scaling up hardware scales up the thoroughput linearly, i.e. doubling the compute cluster doubles the number of queries servable per second.

+The cluster is made of server racks at 2 configurations: 40 x 1u per side with 2 sides, or 20 x 2u per side with 2 sides.
+The power consumption is 10 kW per rack, at a density of 400 W/ft^2, consuming 10 MWh per month, costing $1,500 per month.

 Production hardware

 As of 2014, Google has used a heavily customized version of Debian Linux.
 They migrated from a Red Hat-based system incrementally in 2013.

 The customization goal is to purchase CPU generations that offer the best performance per dollar, not absolute performance.
 How this is measured is unclear, but it is likely to incorporate running costs of the entire server, and CPU power consumption could be a significant factor.
 Servers as of 2009–2010 consisted of custom-made open-top systems containing two processors (each with several cores), a considerable amount of RAM spread over 8 DIMM slots housing double-height DIMMs, and at least two SATA hard disk drives connected through a non-standard ATX-sized power supply unit.
 The servers were open top so more servers could fit into a rack.
 According to CNET and a book by John Hennessy, each server had a novel 12-volt battery to reduce costs and improve power efficiency.

-According to Google, their global data center operation electrical power ranges between 500 and 681 megawatts.
+According to Google, their global data center operation electrical power ranged between 500 and 681 megawatts by 2010.
 The combined processing power of these servers might have reached from 20 to 100 petaflops in 2008.